 This term represents a major area of research and practice and is defined by a coherent set of subjects.
 The specialization areas are identified according to the existing research activities of the department.
-(These areas will be updated in the future when necessary).
+These areas may be updated when necessary.